jaketae/realformer/README.md

 ## Implementation Notes

 -   Just like `torch.nn.TransformerEncoder`, the `RealFormerEncoder` does not include any embedding layers.
-Hence, you shoud include positional encoding schemes to use the model.
+It is recommended that you implemenet positional encoding schemes (e.g. sinusodial tables, learnable embeddings) as needed.
 -   The authors mention that RealFormer layers can be used as drop-in replacements for any transformer model, whether they be autoencoding (encoders) or auto-regressive (decoders).
 We closely follow the flow of the paper and include only an encoder version of the implementation for now.

 ## Resources